 The gallbladder neck is usually obstructed by a calculus (or rarely from a malignant mass such as an underlying cholangiocarcinoma) which prevents pus from draining through the cystic duct 5.

-May show the the usual sonographic features of cholecystitis with added echogenic content within the gallbladder lumen (this feature is however not specific for an empyema)
+May show the the usual sonographic features of cholecystitis with added echogenic content within the gallbladder lumen (this feature is however not specific for an empyema).
+In cases of extensive calculous cholecystitis where gallstones fill the galbladder lumen it may be difficult to assess the echogenicity of bile and further cross sectional imaging may be required.

 May show general imaging features of cholecystitis with added high-attenuating material (representing pus) within the distended gallbladder lumen.
 Again this feature is non specific and is often difficult to differentiate from sludge within the gallbladder.